 The CONFIDENCE function uses the following arguments:

-- Alpha (required argument) – It is the significance level used to compute the confidence level.
+Alpha (required argument) – This is the significance level used to compute the confidence level.
 The significance level is equal to 1– confidence level.
 So, a significance level of 0.05 is equal to a 95% confidence level.

-- Standard_dev (required argument) – It is the standard deviation for the data range.
+Standard_dev (required argument) – This is the standard deviation for the data range.

-- Size (required argument) – It is the sample size.
+Size (required argument) – This is the sample size.

 To calculate the confidence interval for a population mean, the returned confidence value must then be added to and subtracted from the sample mean.
 For example, for the sample mean x: